 There are lots of delightful types of peas.
 Choose disease-resistant varieties and you won’t need to do much more than plant them, water regularly and harvest them.
 Start your peas in cool spring temperatures before the hot weather arrives.
 For a fall crop, sow your peas in late summer and give them some shade and extra water until the mercury drops again.
 Sow the peas in wide rows, covering them in spring with an inch of soil and planting two inches deep for a fall crop.
 They don’t usually need fertilizer, but they do need a deep weekly watering if rain is scarce.
 For best results, grow your peas, including dwarf varieties, on a trellis or other support.
 Read your seed packet to know when to harvest, and pick often, so the plants will keep producing.
 Fresh peas have the best taste, but you can freeze or dry them to use later.

 Grow Spicy Peppers for Fiery Flavor

 You’ve heard that variety is the spice of life — well, so are jalapeños, habaneros and other spicy peppers.
 Start your pepper seeds in the soil discs that come in this Indoor Garden Pepper Seed Starter Kit.
 When they sprout, move the seedlings into the fabric grow bags.
 Use the box as a tray to hold them.
 When the peppers are a couple of inches tall and the danger of frost in your area has passed, transplant them into a garden spot that gets full sun.
 Use the scissors from the kit to snip off your peppers when they’re the size you want.
 Spicy peppers don’t just add heat and flavor to your foods.
 They also contain capsaicin, which is thought to act as an antioxidant to help fight infection and prevent some types of heart disease.
-Check out this simple DIY project for handy fruit and vegetable storage in your kitchen or pantry.

 More Produce to Grow